standard/standard/docs/webstorm.md

 # [WebStorm/PhpStorm][webstorm-1] configuration for Standard Style

-1. Turn off your IDE
+1. Close your IDE.
 2. [Figure out where your configuration lives][webstorm-2] (_IDE Settings_ section)
 3. Navigate to `your-config-dir/codestyles`.
 If this directory doesn't exist, create it in the WebStorm config settings directory
 4. Create a `Standard.xml` file:
   ```xml
     <code_scheme name="Standard">
       <JSCodeStyleSettings>